-The course is self-paced and delivered through Canvas, meaning you can complete it as quickly as you like.
+The course is self-paced and delivered through Canvas, meaning you can complete as quickly as you like.
 It contains activities that will help you practise and build confidence before doing the assessments.
 Your result is dependent on completion of the two assignments:

-- 1. Deliver a pepeha with correct pronunciation (Semester One) and; - Read, with correct pronunciation, words in te reo Māori that are part of an English text (by the end of Semester Two).
+- 1. Deliver a pepeha with correct pronunciation (Semester One) and; - 2.
+Read, with correct pronunciation, reo Māori words that are part of an English text (by the end of Semester Two).

-In order to submit the assignments, there are some module requirements you need to meet - usually a minimum score in a short quiz in each module of the course.
+In order to submit the assignments, there are some module requirements you need to meet - usually a minimum score in a short guiz in each module of the course.